-The Foot Clinic offers complete podiatry services for the entire family, from children, the elderly, athletes and sports enthusiasts, to diabetics and high risk feet.
+The Foot Clinic offers complete podiatry services from our Perth clinic located in Cottesloe.
+Our podiatrists are trained in treating all foot related problems, for the entire family; from children, the elderly, athletes and sports enthusiasts, to diabetics and high risk feet, we can help!

 Our Mission is to help you to enjoy a pain free, healthier and happier lifestyle from the feet up!